 - Lancelot in Monty Python and the Holy Grail, in his hilarious, over-the-top, and gruesome assault on Swamp Castle.
 He is snapped out of it by "unexpected" nature of his "princess", is verbally accused back into the rage again, then apologizes to his victims profusely, in sheer embarrassment.
 "Sorry.
 Sorry.
 You see what I mean?
 I just get carried away.
 I'm really most awfully sorry.
 Sorry!
 Sorry, everyone."
 This is a trait of the character in the original legends.

 - Subversion: In Mystery Men, Ben Stiller's character Mr. Furious was a superhero seemingly built around Unstoppable Rage — except that when he raged, he wasn't much less stoppable than a "normal" adrenaline-fueled angry person.
 He didn't become substantially stronger, tougher or faster, which wasn't very useful.
-During the final battle, however, his rage apparently gave him enough momentum to overcome the Big Bad.
-In fact, it is implied that his "rage" had really been an act until that point.
+During the final battle, however, his rage apparently gave him enough momentum to overcome the Big Bad, as the other instances were him trying to invoke this trope, and failing miserably.

 - In The Patriot, French & Indian War veteran Benjamin Martin is fueled with unstoppable rage when his second-oldest son is shot point blank by the evil British Cavalry officer Col. Tavington.
 With minimal help from his two pint-sized sons, Ben brutally takes down a contingent of British Redcoats, not satisfied with making them dead but burning through all of that rage by hacking at one soldier's bloody corpse.